 Jekyll Brewing Co.

 Taking its name from the coastal Georgia island, Jekyll Brewing has paved the way for craft breweries in the northern suburb of Alpharetta.
 And on the topic of branding, you may be amused by the names of their beers, such as Hop Dang Diggity, Southern Juice, Cooter Brown and 'Merican Amber.

 With a variety of monthly theme nights, such as books and board games, Reformation Brewery in downtown Woodstock doubles as a fun hangout and community center.
-The brewery plans to open another location in nearby Canton this spring.
+The brewery has two other locations in nearby Canton and Smyrna, too.

 Terrapin Beer Co.

 Athens and beer have been a perfect pairing for a long time.
 Terrapin Beer Co. is a springtime destination for college students, visitors and their pets, who gather at the former textile factory for tours, music and picnics on the lawn.
 The brand began in 2002, and it recently built on its popularity to open the Terrapin Taproom, which teamed with Fox Bros.
 Bar-B-Q at The Battery, next to Truist Park in Atlanta.